dshafik/securepasswords.info/source/_posts/aura.md

 See more complex example using joins in [readme](https://github.com/auraphp/Aura.Auth)

-## Login service
+## Verifying a Password

-Assuming your database `password` field being hashed with the corresponding algorithm passed to `PasswordVerifier`, the login service will verify and throw exceptions according to the error happened.
+The login service will verify and throw exceptions according to the error happened:

 ```php
 $login_service = $auth_factory->newLoginService($pdo_adapter);